OperaGraecaAdnotata/OGA/README.md

 [A State-of-the-Art Morphosyntactic Parser and Lemmatizer for Ancient Greek](https://arxiv.org/abs/2410.12055).
-Since the training dataset contained a large selection of texts of different centuries and genres, the models used for OGA are expected to generalize much better than those trained on much smaller (UD) datasets.
+Since the training dataset contained a large selection of texts of different centuries and genres, the models used for OGA are expected to generalize much better than the existing ones trained on much smaller (UD) datasets.
 The final scores for the models are:

 |POS|XPOS|Feats|ALLTags|UAS|LAS|Lemmas|
 |-----|-----|----|----|----|----|----|
 |96.41|91.90|94.77|91.56|82.60|77.10|91.41|

-The annotations for CTS URN, CTS passage, author name, and work titles are retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).
+The annotations for CTS URN, CTS passage, author name, and work title are retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).

-The annotation for the work date has been done manually and is work-in-progress (see `work_chronology/chronology_greek_works.xml`).
+The annotation for work composition dates has been done manually and is work-in-progress
+(see `work_chronology/chronology_greek_works.xml`).

-The IPA transcription is based on a Seq2Seq model that achieved an accuracy of **0.83** (correct IPA transcriptions) on Greek and Latin data from Wiktionary.
-The IPA transcription is the 5th BCE Attic,like the one for [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek).
+The IPA transcription is based on a ByT5 model that achieved an accuracy of **0.83** (correct IPA transcriptions) on Greek and Latin data from Wiktionary.
+The IPA transcription is the 5th BCE Attic, like the one for [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek).

 The present repository is organized thus (further details within each folder):